anufdo/todo-app-saas/TEST_GUIDE.md

 - Email: demo@example.com
 - Password: password123
 - Role: owner (of demo tenant)
-- Access: No admin panel access (even though owner, only admin role gets access)
+- Access: Can manage own tenant, NO admin panel access

-Note: To give demo user admin access, you would need to update their membership role in the database to 'admin'.
+**Important:** "owner" role = tenant owner (can manage their workspace) "admin" role = platform admin (can manage all tenants) These are different!
+Owners cannot access the platform admin panel.

 ## Verification Checklist